b3rnhard/penelope/README.md

   $ penelope -i dict.xml -j xml -f en -t it -p mobi -o output.epub --epub-output-definitions
     As above, but also output definitions

+  $ penelope -i dictcc-en-de.csv -j csv -f en -t de -p kobo -o the-dict --csv-fs \t --transform-headword path-to-penelope\penelope\dictcc.py
+    Will create a dictionary in Kobo format with a downloaded dict.cc (which is tab separated) it will transform tagged headwords in the non-tagged counterpart, i. e. it will remove [Coll.] and similar constructs from the search index, unlike the search result which will contain the tagged version.
 ```

 You can find ISO 639-1 language codes [here](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).